Back To TOP

 8. Fabrics and plastics: Certain materials in bedding or toys.

 These are the common environmental allergens that our cats encounter in daily life.
-If you are trying to identify the allergens that cause environmental allergies in cats, consider these possible allergens that you might otherwise miss.
+If you're trying to identify the allergens that cause environmental allergies in cats, consider these possible allergens that you might otherwise miss.

 Symptoms of Environmental Allergies in Cats

 Environmental allergies in cats can affect the skin, ears, eyes, respiratory system, and even the gut.
-Being aware of these symptoms helps you and your vet create a focused treatment plan.
-Here are commonly noticeable signs found on affected cats:
+Being aware of these symptoms helps you and your veterinarian create a focused treatment plan.
+Here are the commonly noticeable signs found in affected cats:

 The skin is the most commonly affected area.
-You may notice your cat:
+You may notice that your cat:

-• Itching and scratching: Cats often develop intense itching, especially on the face, neck, ears, and paws.
+• Itching and itching: Cats often develop intense itching, especially on their face, neck, ears, and paws.
 You may notice them repeatedly scratching these areas.

-• Hair loss: Due to excessive grooming, licking, or biting at itchy spots.
+• Hair loss: Due to excessive cleaning, licking or biting on itchy spots.

 • Redness and inflammation: The skin may appear pink or red, particularly in areas of constant licking or scratching.